mangolang/compiler/src/project_structure.rst

 * Build in steps so as to only compile what is used
 * Share cache between projects (on one machine, or in CI)

+So note that code is only compiled when needed.
+Which in turn means that a program can be valid if it contains unused parts that would be invalid if they were used (in practise, just no guarantees about such code, it may be accepted or rejected).

 Disk
 ...............................